reilabs/llvm-to-cairo/docs/ALU Design.md

 The Cairo VM does not have a classical registers of length constrained by the hardware.
 Therefore there is no obvious indicator of how long `usize`/`isize` should be on that target.
 Since from the LLVM point of view a pointer must have a finite size, this decision must be made based on some other feature of the architecture.
+There are a few possibilities we've evaluated:

+- The Cairo language already has 32 bit `usize`, so we can follow this approach,
-Since the architecture's natural word size is 252 bit, being the length of the field element, it may be a reasonable decision to set `usize`/`isize` length to 252 bit.
+- The architecture's natural word size is 252 bit, being the length of the field element, it may be reasonable to set `usize`/`isize` length to 252 bit,
-However, since the Cairo language does not support 252 bit integers, we propose to set `usize`/`isize` length to 256 bit, which a value supported by both Rust (via the arch-dependent types), LLVM (via the arbitrarily long integers support) and by the Cairo language (via `u256`/`i256` types).
-An alternative approach is following the Cairo language and using 32 bit `usize`/`isize`.
+- 256 bit, which is the next power-of-2 after 252.
+This approach leaves 4 extra bits that may be used to keep some metadata.

+Ultimately the size of `usize` and `isize` has been decided to be 64 bits, which is neither of the above proposition.
+This length is a consequence of using the `aarch64-unknown-none-softfloat` target triple.
+The choice of the triple determines the length of the pointer which in turn determines the length of `usize`.
+This target triple is a temporary choice before a custom target triple is proposed.
+It has been chosen for its soft float support and no host operating system.
+The pointer length is just one of its parameters we accept on this stage of the project.

-Summing up, we expect to see in the IR integers of lengths ranging from 8 to 128 bit and possibly 256 bit if we decide to use 256-bit-long `usize`/`isize`.
+Summing up, we expect to see in the IR integers of the following lengths: 8, 16, 32, 64 and 128 bits.

 #### Vectors